ahcombs/actdata/README.md

 Within the package, all summary data is stored in one data frame named `epa_summary_statistics`.
-This dataframe contains all available EPA means and variances, covariances, and respondent numbers (when available) for all terms in all dictionaries.
+This dataframe contains all available EPA means and, when available, institution codes, variances, covariances, and respondent numbers for all terms in all dictionaries.
+There is one row per term-dataset-gender group.

 Researchers will rarely need or want to work with all of these data at one time.
 To easily build subsets of this dataframe, use the